tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-.NET-Storage-Client-Library.md

 }
 ```

- You can then enable tracing for the specific operations you are interested in by creating a custom **OperationContext** object that defines the logging level.
-Then pass the **OperationContext** object as a parameter to the **Execute** method you use to invoke a storage operatio, as shown in the following example:
+ You can then enable tracing for the specific operations you're interested in by creating a custom **OperationContext** object that defines the logging level.
+Then, pass the **OperationContext** object as a parameter to the **Execute** method you use to invoke a storage operation, as shown in the following example:

 ```csharp
 [HttpPost]